This article contains affiliate links.

 Unfortunately, several of my rifles, particularly the ARs, have long handguards that prevented me from attaching the thing.

 I’ve used it with several 308s and a 300 Win Mag (a Sako S20) as well, and had a lot of trouble with the bayonet slipping off the end of the barrel under recoil no matter how much I tightened it down.
-In the Sako’s case, it actually threw off my published results that made it into the magazine (oops!).
+The magnetic chronograph is very position sensitive.
+In the Sako’s case, the bayonet slipping around actually threw off my published results and resulted in some wild velocity standard deviation (oops!).

 Where I could attach it, the MagnetoSpeed at least made indoor testing of my rifles workable.
 Sadly, it did nothing for pistols.
 When it came time for me to start doing published pistol reviews, I needed another option.